Before Opening an Etsy store, what you need to know

 Changing the overall look and feel of your shop takes you away from the critical tasks in your shop.
 So getting it right or at least nearly right from the start can make a lot of difference.

 There are lots of branding ideas on Pinterest.
-Search branding my shop.
+Search branding in my shop.
 You can find my own board on branding, for logo ideas and colours.

 Do your own research before opening an Etsy shop.